 Why did the university switch from paper to online course evaluations?

 A review by the Provost’s Office showed that the traditional system of handwritten student course evaluations served neither faculty nor students well.
 Before the online system was introduced, the university was using nearly 20 rating forms, making compiling and analyzing the feedback very difficult.
 As teaching is the core purpose of the university, it is essential for students to have an effective means of providing feedback and for faculty to receive it.
-Online course evaluations were piloted in the spring 2010 semester at NSSR and Drama; in spring 2011, students at Parsons, NSSR, Lang, and Drama began rating their classes using the online system.
 In fall 2011, all divisions switched to online course ratings.

 What advantages do the online evaluations offer students?

-Studies show that students prefer online ratings.
+Studies show that students prefer online evaluations.
 They appreciate having the ability to complete the survey on their own time and the ease of online submission.
 Students also like having more time to think about their responses.
 In addition, many students feel that online evaluations offer greater anonymity, as they do not allow for identification by handwriting.

 What are the advantages for faculty?